Skip to main content Skip to navigation

 3. Application Process

-(a) Students eligible under the criteria set out in 1, above, should first discuss their intention to make an application with their personal tutor and must make an appointment to see a careers advisor from Student OpportunityLink opens in a new window before approaching potential employers.
+(a) If you are eligible under 1, above, you should first discuss your intention to make an application with your personal tutor and must make an appointment to see a careers advisor from Student OpportunityLink opens in a new window before approaching potential employers.
 Contact careers@warwick.ac.uk to arrange the appointment with the careers advisor.
 Student Opportunity may be able to offer advice and guidance on both sourcing one year placements and also with the completion of this application form.
 Student Opportunity may also be able to offer support in approaching your personal tutor.

 (b) If your personal tutor is willing to support your application you should then complete this form and submit it to either the Director of Undergraduate Studies in your home department or your Head of Department to complete Section Four of the form.

-(c) Your department will then forward the form to the Student Records Co-ordinator in Student Administrative Services who will seek the consideration of both the Pro-Vice-Chancellor and Academic Registrar.
+(c) Your department will then forward the form to the Student Records Co-ordinator in Student Administrative Services who will seek the consideration of both signees.

 (d) The deadline for the receipt of the application by the Student Records Co-ordinator is 30th June.

-(e) Students who undertake their work placement in France are likely to require a Convention de StageLink opens in a new window.
+(e) Students who undertake their work placement in certain countries are likely to require a Convention de StageLink opens in a new window

 4. Completion Report